newrelic/newrelic_mysql_java_plugin/README.md

 **note** - If using an externally visible IP address, the username and password fields are no longer optional.
 See the 'Create MySQL user (optional)' section below.

+**note** - If using more metrics than the ones in the default template, be sure write the metric names without spaces like: `"metrics" : "status,master,newrelic,innodb_status,buffer_pool_stats",`.

 #### Configuring the `newrelic.json` file:

 The `newrelic.json` file also has a provided template in the `config` directory named `newrelic.template.json`.
 If you are installing manually, make a copy of this template file and rename it to `newrelic.json` (again, the New Relic Platform Installer will automatically handle this for you).